Menopause And Mental Health: The Link Between Menopause And Depression

 During all these phases, depressive symptoms can be more common, indicating there may be a connection between estrogen levels and the likelihood of experiencing depression.
 Menopause can be a particularly long phase of changing estrogen levels, so hormone replacement therapy may be a viable treatment option for those experiencing depression related to menopause.

-Hormone replacement therapy (HRT) for depressive symptoms
+Hormone replacement therapy (HRT) for perimenopause and depressive symptoms

 Hormone replacement therapy can be used to treat a variety of health conditions, including menopause.
 When used to address menopause symptoms, HRT is often referred to as “estrogen therapy,” as estrogen is the hormone typically being replenished.